Prancing Pony Farm Maremma Sheepdogs and Mini Dairy Goats

 Picture

-Above are photos of the rads on a 9 month old female dog that was imported for breeding, who failed her hip testing, and an 18 week old female puppy bred by Cindy Benson.
-Cindy's puppy has an incredible score of R 0.15 and L 0.14.
+Above are photos of the rads on a 9 month old female dog that was imported for breeding, who failed her hip testing, and an 18 week old female puppy who has an incredible score of R 0.15 and L 0.14.
 I know which dog I would choose!

-I don't have this specific dog in my program but I do have four dogs bred by Cindy Benson.
-All have fantastic scores.
-Below are their scores, as well as the scores of my other current MSCA registered breeding dogs.
-This is what everyone should look for in a breeder or strive for as a breeder.
+Below the scores of my current MSCA registered breeding dogs.
+This is what everyone should look for in a breeding dog.
 Embark testing, COI's - all that stuff is great, but no hips, no LGD's.
 Let's start with what really matters.

 Eli Richardson link